-Best Boltless Storage Rack Setups for Singapore Bomb Shelter and Storeroom in 2020
+Best Boltless Rack Setups for HDB Bomb Shelter and Storeroom in 2021

-It's 2020!
 You got your new home.
 You are about done with renovation.
-Now you are wondering how to maximize the storage space in your bomb shelter or storeroom.
-Bomb shelter and storeroom sizes vary from estate to estate; what you store varies from household to household.
+Now you are wondering how to maximize the storage space in your HDB bomb shelter or storeroom.
+Contrary to popular belief, bomb shelter and storeroom sizes vary from estate to estate; and what you store varies from household to household.
 In this guide, we will talk about the key factors that ultimately influence the storage rack layout in your storeroom and how to maximize storage space, so that whatever you buy from Amazon Prime, AliExpress, Ezbuy or Taobao, will not be scattered all over your home.

 Creating the ideal storeroom isn't about "racking" up all available storage space.
 Here are three quick key factors to think about:

 - Stored Item Sizes - How big are your boxes or household items?
 This factor affects the number of shelf levels you should get.
 For stacking items or big boxes of more than 40cm high, go for 4 Shelf Levels.
 For normal household items and boxes, 5 Shelf Levels is recommended to maximize available storage space.